gederajeg/happyr/README.md

 | 8   | <span style="font-variant:small-caps;">happiness is impediment to motion</span>  |      6|     5|             83.33|
 | 9   | <span style="font-variant:small-caps;">happiness is a deceiver</span>            |     20|    16|             80.00|
 | 10  | <span style="font-variant:small-caps;">happiness is an adversary</span>          |     24|    19|             79.17|

+One way to interpret the values in the `Type/token ratio` (TTR) column is to conceive them as representing the number of unique lexical-unit types per 100 tokens of a metaphor.
+The higher the ratio, the more creative a given metaphor is linguistically expressed.
+For instance, the TTR value of <span style="font-variant:small-caps;">happiness is an adversary</span> (i.e. 79.17) indicates that there are about 79.17 unique types per 100 tokens of the <span style="font-variant:small-caps;">happiness is an adversary</span>, which is much higher than the TTR value of <span style="font-variant:small-caps;">happiness is a possessable object</span> (i.e. 8.41).
+The TTR value of a metaphor is used to represent the *creativity ratio* of a metaphor in its linguistic manifestation (Oster, [2010](#ref-oster_using_2010), pp. 748–749, cf. [2018](#ref-oster_emotions_2018), p.
+206).

 #### Retrieving the frequency of submappings, semantic source frames, and lexical units of metaphors